Math Proficiency Testing

 - Proficiency tests are challenging exams covering all of the material taught in the course.
 Extensive review of course topics is highly recommended.

-- Proficiency tests are administered in the main campus Assessment Center.
+- Proficiency tests are administered in the main campus Testing Services Center.
 You must already be admitted to LCC and show a pictured ID in order to start the test.

 - The test will be graded by a faculty member familiar with the course.
 It may take several days for the test to be graded.